projen/projen/docusaurus/docs/quick-starts/typescript/expressjs/index.md

 # Create an ExpressJS Application

-This quick start will help you create an [Express.js](https://expressjs.com/) application using _projen_'s TypeScript project.
-The NodeJS project is a little feature-light, so to show off more of _projen_'s features, we'll use the TypeScript project instead.
+This quick start will help you create an [Express.js](https://expressjs.com/) application using projen's TypeScript project.
+The NodeJS project is a little feature-light, so to show off more of projen's features, we'll use the TypeScript project instead.

 To begin, make sure you have the version of NodeJS you want to use set up in your terminal.
 Running `which node` in bash/zsh/other POSIX shells, or `Get-Command node` in Powershell,